 - Engagement in litigation or threatened litigation including caveats

 - Locating missing beneficiaries

-Our case handlers typically charge between £200 - £330 per hour plus VAT and expenses.
+Our case handlers charge between £200 - £350 per hour plus VAT charged at 20% and expenses.
 A typical administration involves around 30 to 40 hours’ work.
 The time taken to complete the work largely depends on third parties and is out of our control.
 A lot of time is spent waiting on organisations such as HMRC, the Courts, banks or for properties to sell.

 Our basic service is designed for those who are happy to undertake the practical elements of an estate administration themselves, but require assistance with the more technical elements.